6 - A row is a tuple

 In §5 you built a deck of 52 cards as three Vecs.
 The card at index 17 is the triple (suits[17], ranks[17], locations[17]).
 Together those three values are the row.
 There is no Card struct.
 The row exists implicitly in the alignment: the same index, used in every column, recovers all the data about one card.

-This is what we call a row throughout the rest of the book — a coherent set of values that belong to the same entity.
-In a creature table the row is (pos[i], vel[i], energy[i], birth_t[i], id[i], gen[i]).
+This is what we call a row throughout the rest of the book - a coherent set of values that belong to the same entity.
+In a creature table the row is (pos[i], vel[i], energy[i], birth_t[i], id[i], generation[i]).
 In a food table it is (pos[i], value[i], id[i]).
 The fields belong to the same entity by virtue of all sharing index i.
 There is no struct holding them; there is only the discipline that whatever index i you used to read one column, you also use to read every other column of the same table.

 A row is a tuple - assembled from columns indexed by the same entity, kept aligned by discipline rather than by any container holding it together.